-2 House of Representatives Standing Committee on Social Policy and Legal Affairs, Parliament of Australia, A Better Family Law System to Support and Protect Those Affected by Family Violence (2017).
+House of Representatives Standing Committee on Social Policy and Legal Affairs, Parliament of Australia, A Better Family Law System to Support and Protect Those Affected by Family Violence (2017).

-• support greater protection for privacy of sensitive records in relation to court processes, by providing courts with the power to exclude evidence of 'protected confidences' and by developing guidelines in relation to the use of sensitive records in family law proceedings.
+- of family violence and by strengthening the courts' power in relation to unmeritorious proceedings; and - support greater protection for privacy of sensitive records in relation to court processes, by providing courts with the power to exclude evidence of 'protected confidences' and by developing guidelines in relation to the use of sensitive records in family law proceedings.